Skip to content

 Important

-Since Rapise 8.0 custom properties are created from the Test Runs view, because Rapise needs to create the properties for Test Runs only.
-Test Cases and Test Sets since Rapise 8.0 store the properties in it's description.
+Since Rapise 8.0, custom properties are created from the Test Runs view, because Rapise needs to create the properties for Test Runs only.
+Test Cases and Test Sets, since Rapise 8.0, store the properties in their description.

-Some features of the dashboard require additional custom properties to exist in Test Cases, Test Sets and Test Runs.
-Click Create Custom Properties for Rapise button to add the following custom properties in the selected project:
+Click the Create Custom Properties for Rapise button to add the following custom properties to the selected project:

 • Test Runs